-- Nebraska ESU Cooperative Purchasing (Coop): Coop provides cooperating purchasing services to Educational Service Unit Member schools throughout the State of Nebraska. - Instructional Materials (I-Mat): I-Mat is a statewide project that purchases rights to media materials and makes them available through local ESUs in a variety of formats. - My E-Learning (MEL or MyE): MyE is a statewide project to make available an online learning management system (LMS) to school districts, teachers, and students. - Special Education (SPED) Projects: The purpose of the SPED Projects is for participating parties to pool their resources in connection with the special education services and for the training of special education teachers and other staff members employed by educational institutions within the State of Nebraska. - BlendEd Initiative (Technology Direction): In May 2013, the position of Technology Director was formed to coordinate this work across the ESUCC project areas.
-Projects involved in this effort are the Distance Education, I-Mat, including Learning Object Repository, and MyE.
+- Nebraska ESU Cooperative Purchasing (Coop): Coop provides cooperating purchasing services to Educational Service Unit Member schools throughout the State of Nebraska. - Instructional Materials (I-Mat): I-Mat is a statewide project that purchases rights to media materials and makes them available through local ESUs in a variety of formats. - Special Education (SPED) Projects: The purpose of the SPED Projects is for participating parties to pool their resources in connection with the special education services and for the training of special education teachers and other staff members employed by educational institutions within the State of Nebraska. - BlendEd Initiative (Technology Direction): In May 2013, the position of Technology Director was formed to coordinate this work across the ESUCC project areas.
+Projects involved in this effort are the Distance Education and I-Mat, including Learning Object Repository.
 Blended education calls for making strategic choices about when face-to-face (synchronous) instruction is needed and when and how online (asynchronous) instruction can be best used to provide elements of student control over time, place, path, and pace and provide more equity, efficiency, and flexibility.